 Like most appliances, air conditioners are quite complex, and it is essential that they are installed and maintained properly.
 It is a good idea to have your air-con serviced once a year.
 This will help you catch any issues early on so that you can keep that cool air flowing when you need it.

-If your caravan is equipped with a shower, the last thing you want is for it to start leaking.
+If you have a caravan with a shower and toilet, the last thing you want is for the shower to start leaking.
 Not only will this waste water, but it also exposes you to the risk of further damage to your caravan including rusting pipes, buckled flooring, mould and mildew.
 For leaks underneath the shower, the problem is likely a cracked shower tray.
 This is usually a relatively easy fix that will just take some waterproof sealant.
 Alternatively, a fibreglass repairer may be helpful.

 Leaks under the shower that are not the result of a cracked tray likely come from the plumbing.
 Check the pipes for any leaks.
 If you are handy, you may be able to repair them yourself.
 Otherwise, call an experienced plumber or caravan repair technician to do the job for you.
 The same goes for leaks that come from the shower head itself.

 When the doors and windows of your caravan don’t seal properly, outside air will be able to get into your caravan, diminishing the effect of your air conditioning or heating.
 If the gaps are large enough, insects and other unwanted critters may be able to get inside as well.
 If that’s not enough to get you to repair them, loose seals can also make your caravan easier to break into, possibly making it a target for thieves.